hakanensari/country/README.md

 ## Deployment

-Use our [hosted service](https://api.country.is) or run privately with
+Use the [hosted service](https://api.country.is) or run privately with

 ```
 docker run -d -p 3000:3000 hakanensari/country -e LICENSE_KEY=YOUR_LICENSE_KEY